In most business cultures there’s some element of drinking-related activities.

 Not knowing what I was agreeing to, we were now on to the final journey of a common Norwegian night of drinking.
 The ‘nachspeil’, or the after party.
 At this point it’s getting late, or early the following day, depending on how you look at it.
 It’s too late to buy alcohol anywhere so you head back to someone’s apartment to raid whatever is left there.
 This is the point of the night where things are best described as “getting sloppy” or borderline absurd.
-Everyone has had far too much to drink and it’s a bit of last man or last woman standing type affair.
+Everyone has had far too much to drink and it’s a bit of a last man or last woman standing type of affair.
 If you’re a foreigner that probably won’t be you, as Norwegians have great stamina in the arena of marathon drinking.
-In Norway drinking tends to start a pretty young age and is a large part of college life.
-Generally this is accepted by society and in some cases even encouraged.
+In Norway drinking tends to start at a pretty young age and is a large part of college life.
+Generally, this is accepted by society and in some cases even encouraged.

 As you attend or host parties in Norway you may also notice things work a bit differently here with regard to sharing of booze.
 In many other cultures, it would be common to bring a bottle of wine for the host and everyone to share.
-However, due to the cost of alcohol in Norway most gatherings follow a strict BYOB or Bring Your Own Booze policy.
-So as a foreigner you should not expect to have a drink served to you upon arrival as you find in many other cultures.
+However, due to the cost of alcohol in Norway, most gatherings follow a strict BYOB or Bring Your Own Booze policy.
+So as a foreigner, you should not expect to have a drink served to you upon arrival as you find in many other cultures.
 Norwegians may also remember you did not bring your own alcohol and probably feel unhappy about it.

-Perhaps most important to know in Norwegian drinking culture is how to toast your colleagues and all the new intoxicated friends you’ll be making.
+Perhaps the most important to know in Norwegian drinking culture is how to toast your colleagues and all the new intoxicated friends you’ll be making.
 Grab your favorite drink, raise it up high and at any time proclaim “skål!” (pronounced “skol”) loudly.
 The word comes from the Norwegian word for the skull and hails back to Viking times when it was customary to drink from the skull of your enemy.
 It is also considered good manners to stare into the eyes of your companions while you toast in Norway.
 It may be one of the few chances to do such a thing with a shy Norwegian, so enjoy it.
 Thankfully they all tend to have very pretty eyes.